williamngan/pts/guide/md/_0900_Image.md

 imgForm.fill("#f00").rect( rect );
 ```

-The following is a demo of drawing random rectangles directly on the image canvas.
+The following is a demo of drawing rectangles with matching pixel colors on the image canvas.

 ![js:image_edit](./assets/bg.png)